MissZamzam/Super-Stay/README.md

 # Super-Stay
-Super-Stay is a React web application that displays all the Maybelline products using the Maybelline Makeup API.
-The application allows users to filter products by category, add products to their favorites, and view a popup modal with a detailed product description.
+Super-Stay is a React-based web application that leverages the Maybelline Makeup API to showcase the complete range of Maybelline products.
+With the capability to filter products by category, favorite any product, and view detailed descriptions in a popup modal, users can have a seamless experience.
+Additionally, Super-Stay is designed with responsiveness in mind, ensuring that the application is accessible across various screen sizes and devices.

 ## Installation
 To run the Super-Stay application locally, follow these steps: